eyesee1/python-pinballmap/README.rst

 * changed docs theme from "classic" to ReadTheDocs
 * updated some incorrect information
 * updated dependencies
-* removed setup.py and fixed Poetry config so it can install, build, and publish properly
+* fixed Poetry config so it can install, build, and publish properly

 0.3.6